kjuraszek/data-usage-monitor/README.md

 - creates an data-usage-monitor.ini files
 - prepares a virtual environments and install dependencies (if not using Docker)

-If you prefer to use Docker run the command `make prepare-env`.
+If you prefer to use Docker run the command `make prepare-env` and move to [Update database connection details](#update-database-connection-details) section.

-Otherwise - run the command `make prepare`.
+Otherwise - run the command `make prepare` and move to [Update database connection details](#update-database-connection-details) section.

-If you prefer to run each step separately follow below steps.
-Otherwise move to [Update database connection details](#update-database-connection-details) section.
+Or if you prefer to run each step separately follow below steps.

 #### Prepare a virtual environment